 Kim Longinotto (born 1952) is a British documentary filmmaker, well known for making films that highlight the plight of female victims of oppression or discrimination.
 Longinotto studied camera and directing at the National Film and Television School in Beaconsfield, England, where she now tutors occasionally.

 Longinotto is an observational filmmaker.
 Observational cinema, also known as direct cinema, free cinema or cinema verite, usually excludes certain documentary techniques such as advanced planning, scripting, staging, narration, lighting, reenactment and interviewing.
 Longinotto’s unobtrusiveness, which is an important part of observational documentary, gives the women on camera a certain voice and presence that may not have emerged with another documentary genre.
-(8/14)
+She has received a number of awards for her films over the years, including a BAFTA for her documentary Pink Saris.
+(6/15)

 The Day I Will Never Forget